Tirumalisai Alvar: Early life

-An alternative is that he was born to Bhargava maharishi and his wife Kanakangi after an unusual 12 months stay in the womb.
+The Alvar was born to Bhargava maharishi and an apsara, Kanakangi, after an unusual 12 months stay in the womb.
 The foetus came out as just a lifeless lump of flesh with no arms and legs.
 The couple were terribly depressed and with unwillingness left it under a bamboo bush and proceeded with their spiritual journey.
 Vishnu appeared with Lakshmi and blessed the "flesh" with their kataksham and it turned into an lively human being.